Armed robbery in S’pore Strait on the rise in first half of 2023

-SINGAPORE - More incidents of armed robbery were carried out in the Singapore Strait in the first half of this year, amid a worsened socio-economic situation in the region, according to a sea crime watch group for Asia.
+SINGAPORE - More incidents of armed robbery occurred in the Singapore Strait in the first half of 2023, amid a worsened socio-economic situation in the region, according to a sea crime watch group for Asia.

-The 38 incidents in one of the world’s busiest shipping lanes between January and June this year represented a 41 per cent increase from 27 in the same time period in 2022.
+The 38 incidents in one of the world’s busiest shipping lanes between January and June 2023 represented a 41 per cent increase from 27 in the same time period in 2022.

 Most cases involved four to six male perpetrators, and happened under cover of darkness.